imarc/handbook/creative.markdown

 &nbsp;Shoot: 8 hours x 3 Creatives = 24 hours
 &nbsp;Post Production = 56 - 76 Hours

-iMarc will set up a half day or full day video shoot depending on the subject matter you need camptured. iMarc is available for capturing corporate events, product demos, testimonials, interviews, and advertisements.
+Imarc will set up a half day or full day video shoot depending on the subject matter you need camptured.
+Imarc is available for capturing corporate events, product demos, testimonials, interviews, and advertisements.
 Generally, 3 in- house creatives will be on site for the shoot handling video, lighting and audio capture.

 **Key Elements:**